security-analyzer/core/README.md

 * [ ] Insecure SSL implementation

 ### Usage
-Check the example in the demo.py file
+Check the examples in the demos folder

-feautred_repository
+featured_repository